protocol/launchpad/docs/about-launchpad.md

 * How to navigate and troubleshoot an operating system and install dependencies
 * Experience with the basic software engineering design lifecycle
 * Experience implementing and testing software projects
-* The ability to write  and program in programming languages (technical participants)
+* The ability to read and write in programming languages (technical participants)

 ### ⚖️ Launchpad Principles